schmittnieto/schmittnieto.github.io/_posts/2024-10-19-azure-stack-hci-day2.md

 ### Windows Defender Application Control (WDAC)

 **Windows Defender Application Control (WDAC)** helps secure your **Azure Stack HCI** environment by controlling which apps and drivers can run.
-It’s a great tool to reduce security risks, but sometimes managing installations can be tricky—especially when dealing with unsigned or new applications.
+It’s a great tool to reduce security risks, but sometimes managing installations can be tricky, especially when dealing with unsigned or new applications.
 For example, installing the **Disaster Recovery agent** (currently in preview) can fail due to signature issues, which we'll address in future articles (Backup and Disaster Recovery).

 #### WDAC Modes: Audit vs. Enforced